awsdocs/aws-cpp-developer-guide/doc_source/examples-s3-objects.rst

 Download an Object
 ==================

-Use the |s3client| object :methodname:`GetObject` method, passing it a :classname:`GetObjectRequest` that you set with the name of a bucket and the object key to download.
+Use the |s3client| object :functionname:`GetObject` function, passing it a :classname:`GetObjectRequest` that you set with the name of a bucket and the object key to download.
-:methodname:`GetObject` returns a :classname:`GetObjectOutcome` object that you can use to access the S3 object's data.
+:functionname:`GetObject` returns a :classname:`GetObjectOutcome` object that you can use to access the S3 object's data.